0dm/newtons-method/README.md

-newton's method in python
+# newton's method in python

-probably doesn't work at all sometimes code is bad on purpose i promise
+# probably doesn't work at all sometimes

+# code is bad on purpose
+I promise

 thanks mike